top of page

 Member of the Board of Directors

 Trulie MacLeod has had an eclectic professional life.
 She began her career as a bilingual PR officer and press attaché in the Canadian federal government.
-After attending theater school in London, she had a 25-year career as a professional actor in New York City and Toronto, working in theater, television, film, commercials, and voice-overs.
+After attending theater school in London, she had a twenty-five year career as a professional actor in New York City and Toronto, working in theater, television, film, commercials, and voice-overs.
 She also has a graduate degree in teaching English as a second language and taught at George Brown College in Toronto.

 She has been the outreach and development coordinator for Francis on the Hill since its inception.
 Currently she is co-coordinator of Francis on the Hill’s Grocery Program.